 A desire to return to education offered the opportunity for a career change, with Chris obtaining a first class degree and a diploma.
 He also spent sometime lecturing in Counselling at Ashford College.

 Chris studied Freudian Psychoanalysis under Professor Janet Sayers, as well as Existentialism, Buddhism, Islam and Sociology of Religion whilst at University.
 Chris is especially interested in postmodernism, deconstructionism, and radical theology; being particularly inspired by the writing of John D. Caputo of whom he had the pleasure of meeting for Lectures in 2015.
-Jacques Lacan is an inspiring and influential figure and his insights often flow through sessions.
+The post Freudian Jacques Lacan is an inspiring and influential figure and his insights often flow through sessions.
 These are part of the powerful insights and interpretations that are offered with the use of simple metaphors and analogies; ensuring you are central to the therapy.

 Chris specialises in the area of schizoidism and Personal Relations Therapy, as well as trauma and emotional focused therapy (EFT).
 He has also studied widely in the area of existentialism, depth psychology.
 He is a strong advocate of Gestalt therapy and techniques where it is appropriate.

-Chris has worked with couples, groups and families, seeking to improve relationships and communication, bringing both a personal, pragmatic and strategic awareness.
+Chris has works with couples, and families, seeking to improve relationships and communication, bringing both a personal, pragmatic and strategic awareness.
 Passionate about the importance of parenting, Chris consults and provides psychotherapy to Mother's across Medway who have or are at risk of losing their children to the care of social services or other family and foster families.

 Chris is a registered member of the British Association of Counselling and Psychotherapy (BACP), and complies with their ethical framework.
 The National Counselling Society (NCS) have fully accredited Chris and he is committed to providing a flexible, confidential, non-judgemental approach which places your needs at the centre of the counselling experience.